Jay Allen Sanford 8:30 p.m., Nov. 26

 In early 2014, the band signed with Three One G Records, who announced the May release of an EP called Self Titled, featuring tracks originally recorded for an unreleased split 7-inch with Plasticizer.
 A promo video was shot for the EP track “Tsk-Tsking” featuring Justin Pearson (the Locust, Retox) on vocals.
 "They're really ambitious sounding songs with the instrumentation, the recording, JP singing on them, and just the whole way they came to exist," says Joyner.
 "So, we didn't want to just waste the songs.
 We are extremely proud of them."

 Hot Nerds was featured as one of 100 Bands You Need to Know This Year in the April 2014 issue of Alternative Press magazine.
-A full-length was announced by Three One G, with plans to release by the end of the year.
+A full-length was announced by Three One G, with plans to release by the end of the year, and they played Rumble Fest in Tijuana, Mexico on May 31, along with fellow locals Innerds, featuring Bobby Bray of the Locust and Brandon Relf of Sleeping People.

 - Self Titled EP